DevilAguo0/hiddify/How-to-set-up-and-use-Workers.md

 Make the settings according to the picture above and save.

 Work is finished.
-A CDN domain with the profile of your workers has been added to your previous domains and you can use its connections.
+A CDN domain with the profile of your Workers has been added to your previous domains and you can use its connections.

 > Final and important point:
 * Workers in the free plan only processes 100,000 requests per day, so this service is useful for those who do not have high traffic on their server.